tenzir/tenzir/web/docs/operators/sources/show.md

   available from the `/serve` API endpoint.
 - `types`: shows all known types at a remote node.

+When no aspect is not specified, all are shown.

 ## Examples

 Show all available connectors and formats: